Mikea15/mikea15.github.io/_posts/2013-10-29-memtiles-kids-released.md

 ](https://play.google.com/store/apps/details?id=com.MichaelAdaixo.MemTilesKids)
 Memtiles Kids has been released!

-We&#8217;ve finally packed the whole thing, polished the last details, and submitted the game to the Google Play Store.
+We've finally packed the whole thing, polished the last details, and submitted the game to the Google Play Store.
 You can now [purchase and download Memtiles Kids for Android](https://play.google.com/store/apps/details?id=com.MichaelAdaixo.MemTilesKids).

 It features four unique themes: Colors, Numbers, Shapes and Animals.
 Play through 180 different and randomly generated levels and challenge your memory!